Intelligence agents from Italy boat disaster worked to keep weapons from Iran - I24NEWS

 Israeli and Italian intelligence officers involved in the tragedy participated in an operation designed to prevent "hostile elements" from obtaining weapons

-New details continue to be revealed about the Israeli and Italian intelligence agents who were tragically killed and involved in the aboard a boat that capsized in Italy's Lago Maggiore on Tuesday.
+New details continue to be revealed about the Israeli and Italian intelligence agents who tragically died and were aboard a boat that capsized in Italy's Lago Maggiore earlier this week.

-According to the report, "everything was perfect except for the graduation party," as their cover-up was exposed.
-The New York Time=: reported that, "the Mossad man who was killed was responsible for relations with foreign intelligence services."
+According to the report, "Everything was perfect except for the graduation party," as their cover-up was exposed.
+The New York Times reported that "the Mossad man who was killed was responsible for relations with foreign intelligence services."

-After the Mossad confirmed that the Israeli who died was a retired intelligence agent, a former official from Israel's spy agency revealed new details about what he, and ten other Israeli agents, may have been doing aboard the ship in northern Italy.
+After Israel's Mossad spy agency confirmed that the Israeli who died was a retired intelligence agent, a former official from the intelligence body revealed new details about what he, and ten other Israeli agents, may have been doing aboard the ship in northern Italy.

 "It is a great pity that such a special man has left us," he continued.
 "It's true, one day you are the king of the world and at the end of any such activity you return home and you are a normal person, when you retire you are just a normal person."